Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 What Are the Literary/Poetic Devices in War Photographer?

 When two or more words are close together in a line and start with the same consonant, producing sound textures:

 his dark room he...spools of suffering set...as though this...a priest preparing...He has...Solutions slop...his hands...which simple weather...how he...without words to do what...between the bath...

 When two or more words are close together in a line and have similar-sounding vowels:

 weather can dispel...beneath the feet...which his editor will pick...Sunday's supplement...his living.

-A pause or break in a line, often a comma or other punctuation, to pause the flow.
+A pause or break in a line, often a comma or other punctuation, pauses the flow.
 For example in lines: